 The advantage of Survivorship Life Insurance is the premium is typically lower than an individual policy because it is on the life of two individuals, which greatly increases the chance that the policy will remain inforce longer, thereby giving the insurance company greater profits.

-Final Expense and Burial Insurance – Final expense policies are typically smaller whole life policies that provide enough insurance to cover the decedent’s final expenses, such as any bills, debts, a funeral, etc.
+Final Expense and Burial Insurance – Final expense insurance policies are typically smaller whole life policies that provide enough insurance to cover the decedent’s final expenses, such as any bills, debts, a funeral, etc.

 Burial insurance is similar but it focuses primarily on providing enough insurance payout to cover the cost of a funeral.
 In 2017, the average funeral is around $8,000.
 Adjusting for inflation, a burial in ten years will probably cost around $10,000 or more.